Ringwood East

 AreaSearch analysis of residential development drivers sees Ringwood East recording a relatively average level of approval activity when compared to local markets analysed countrywide

-AreaSearch analysis of ABS building approval numbers indicates Ringwood East averaged around 72 new dwelling approvals per year.
-Between FY-21 and FY-25, an estimated 363 homes were approved, with a further 21 approved in FY-26 to date.
-Over the past five financial years, on average, 0.2 people moved to the area for each dwelling built, suggesting new supply is keeping pace with or exceeding demand.
+AreaSearch analysis of ABS building approval numbers in Ringwood East shows an average of 72 new dwelling approvals per year.
+Between FY-21 and FY-25363 homes were approved, with a further 21 approved so far in FY-26.
+This averages out to approximately 0.2 people moving to the area for each dwelling built over these years.

 Frequently Asked Questions - Development